grafana/mimir/docs/sources/mimir/references/architecture/components/ingester.md

 Out-of-order samples are discarded by default.
 If the system writing samples to Mimir produces out-of-order samples, you can enable ingestion of such samples.

 For more information about out-of-order samples ingestion, refer to [Configuring out of order samples ingestion]({{< relref "../../../configure/configure-out-of-order-samples-ingestion" >}}).

+## Read-only mode

+Ingesters can be put into "Read-only" mode via an API call.
+Ingesters in read-only mode will not be receiving any write requests, but can still receive read requests.
+Ingesters in read-only mode are not part of the shuffle shard for the write operation.

+Read-only mode is useful in downscaling scenarios and is a preparation for later shutdown of the ingester.

+Ingester ring state like JOINING, ACTIVE or LEAVING is separate from read-only mode.
+Ingester that is both ACTIVE and read-only does not receive write requests.
+Read-only mode is stored in the hash ring as well.